Ben Gurion Airport: History

-Prior to the opening of Terminal 3, Terminal 1 was the main terminal building at Ben Gurion Airport.
+Before the opening of Terminal 3, Terminal 1 was the main terminal building at Ben Gurion Airport.
 At that time, the departures check-in area was located on the ground floor.
 From there, passengers proceeded upstairs to the main departures hall, which contained passport control, duty-free shops, VIP lounges, one synagogue and boarding gates.
 At the gates, travelers would be required to descend a flight of stairs to return to the ground floor where waiting shuttle buses transported them to airplanes on the tarmac.
 The arrivals hall with passport control, luggage carousels, duty-free pick-up and customs was located at the south end of the building.
 The apron buses transferred passengers and crews to and from the terminal to airplanes which were parked on the tarmac over 500 m away.
 After Terminal 3 opened, Terminal 1 was closed except for domestic flights to the airport in Eilat and government flights such as special immigrant flights from North America and Africa.
 Chartered flights organised by Nefesh B'Nefesh carrying immigrants from North America and England use this terminal for their landing ceremonies several times a year.

 Although Terminal 1 was closed between 2003 and 2007, the building served as a venue for various events and large-scale exhibitions including the "Bezalel Academy of Arts Centennial Exhibition" which was held there in 2006.

 The renovations for the terminal were designed by Yosef Assa with three individual atmospheric themes.
 Firstly, the public halls have a Land-of-Israel character with walls painted in the colors of Israel's Judean, Jerusalem and Galilee mountains.
-The Departure Hall is given an atmosphere of vacation and leisure, whilst the Arrivals Hall is given a more urban theme as passengers return to the city.
+The departure hall is given an atmosphere of vacation and leisure, whilst the arrivals hall is given a more urban theme as passengers return to the city.